streamr-dev/network/packages/client/README.md

 ## Important information
 > ⚠️ This section is to be removed before launch

 The current stable version of the Streamr Client is `5.x` (at the time of writing, February 2022) which is connected to the [Corea Network](https://streamr.network/roadmap).
 The Brubeck Network Streamr Client is the [6.0.0-beta.3](https://www.npmjs.com/package/streamr-client/v/6.0.0-beta.3) build along with the `testnet` builds of the Broker node.
 The developer experience of the two networks is the same, however, the `6.0.0-beta.3` client also runs as a light node in the network, whereas the `5.x` era client communicates remotely to a Streamr run node.
 When the Streamr Network transitions into the Brubeck era (ETA Jan/Feb 2022), data guarantees of `5.x` clients will need to be reassessed.
-Publishing data to the Brubeck network will only be visible in the [Brubeck Core UI](https://brubeck.streamr.network).
+Publishing messages to the Brubeck network will only be visible in the [Brubeck Core UI](https://brubeck.streamr.network).
 The Marketplace, Core app and CLI tool are currently all configured to interact with the Corea Network only.
 Take care not to mix networks during this transition period.

 ---